Selective Laser Sintering //

 Applications of SLS

 Bridge Production // Tooling lead times for large injection molded parts tend to be quite long.
 SLS parts can be used to fill the gap until your tools are available.
+SLS parts are also frequently used in production applications.

-Industries Where SLS Parts are Used Include // Medical devices, aerospace parts, automotive components, and manufacturing
+Industries Where SLS Parts are Used Include //Medical devices, aerospace parts, automotive components, and manufacturing.

 What Does SLS Make Possible?

-Complex Part Designs // Our Selective Laser Sintering service can produce parts with complex geometries and fine levels of surface detail that are hard to achieve with other additive manufacturing technologies.
+Complex Part Designs // Our Selective Laser Sintering service can produce parts with complex geometries and fine levels of surface detail that are hard to achieve with other 3D printing technologies.
 It can accommodate organic, parametric and non-parametric shapes.
 Except for the minimum feature size of 1 mm, there are no limitations to the complexity of shapes that can be created with Selective Laser Sintering 3D printing.

 Excellent Durability // Because of their excellent layer adhesion, parts produced using SLS have nearly isotropic material properties.
 That makes them very durable with excellent surface characteristics.